Performance Marketing November 02, 2018

 When sourcing the right people, it’s important to keep your focus on the challenge.
 You then prepare an overview of the skills that are needed for the team before you go looking for people.
 Often, those people are professionals with lots of experience who have completed a similar project once or several times before.

 However, it’s not just the skills that play a role in the search process; you also want your team to consist of like-minded people.
-So, it makes sense to assess the current team and/or the organization’s communication style.
-Also important: get your candidate to talk to one of the ‘existing’ team members or someone from the organization before hiring him or her.
+So, it makes sense to assess the current team and/or the organisation’s communication style.
+Also important: get your candidate to talk to one of the ‘existing’ team members or someone from the organisation before hiring him or her.
 After all, although a person might have the right skills, you still want that click on a personal level.

 An important tip when setting up your dream team is to make sure you have a mix of in-house people and freelancers.
 You use freelancers when you need more power and expertise quickly.
 With these professionals on board, you can give the team a boost and strengthen it.
 And when the workload ‘drops’ after a release, you can easily ‘downscale’.
 By staying flexible in this way, you make sure that everyone has the right amount of work at all times.